 Industry sector profiles reveal the way in which each industry contributes to the economy in Gunnedah Shire using ten economic measures generated by NIEIR economic modelling.
 This helps in understanding the role each industry sector plays in the economy.

 For example, some industry sectors generate substantial output (turnover), but are not big employers and targeting those industry sectors may not meet the economic development objective of maximising employment.

 In the first chart, you can also see how the output of an industry is divided between local sales, domestic exports and international exports.
 This information can reveal how an industry is structured, and whether it is focused on exporting or on serving the local population.

-The table and second chart also show how the Gunnedah Shire contributes to the wider economy.
-For example, the Gunnedah Shire contributes 0.1% of New South Wales’s employment.
+The table and second chart also show how Gunnedah Shire contributes to the wider economy.
+For example, Agriculture in Gunnedah Shire contributes 0.3% of New South Wales’s Agriculture employment.

-Industry sector analysis data should be viewed in conjunction with Employment by industry (Total), Employment by industry (FTE), Value added, Imports and Exports to see how each specific industry fits into the wider picture of all industries within the Gunnedah Shire.
+Industry sector analysis data should be viewed in conjunction with Employment by industry (Total), Employment by industry (FTE), Value added, Importsand Exports to see how each specific industry fits into the wider picture of all industries within Gunnedah Shire.
 To see how concentrated each industry sector is, visit the Employment locations section.